Welcome to the twelfth and final block

 Tips and Tricks to Constructing this Block

 - Life is full of choices; choose wisely.
 That was one of the sayings I’d repeat often to my kids as they were growing up, It also works for quilting.
 I loaded the pattern with many options for embellishing this block.
 Choose which ones you want to use or think of other ways to be creative!
-Just remember if you are entering the giveaway, only make minor changes to the pattern.

 - Label your pieces!
 I’ve included labels in the pattern. just cut them out and use pins or clips to attach the label to the fabric piece.